lispc/naked-mole-rat-cgas-trim41-simulation/paper/paper_final.md

 Our computational model is based on apo cGAS.
 In the cellular context, however, cGAS is predominantly DNA-bound and dimeric.
 To assess whether DNA binding alters the SPRY-cGAS interface, we analyzed five Boltz-2 model structures of cGAS+DNA+TRIM41^SPRY and validated the prediction with 50 ns MD.
 In all five static models and throughout the MD trajectory, SPRY binds to a **C-terminal face of cGAS** (residues ~390–468 in the predicted structure) rather than the N-terminal face observed in the apo docking.
 The interface is stable (COM 25.8 Å, contacts ~213, no dissociation over 50 ns).
 K315 is 36–49 Å from the nearest SPRY atom in the static models and 36.5 ± 1.6 Å in MD, making it inaccessible in the DNA-bound conformation.
 The lysines closest to SPRY in the DNA-bound state (K487, K501 in the human sequence) are C-terminal tail residues not previously reported as ubiquitination targets.

-The TRIM41 literature identifies **K347**—not K315—as the primary monoubiquitination site that promotes cGAS dimerization on DNA [10,11].
-K347 is inaccessible in both our apo model (~59 Å from SPRY) and the Boltz-2 DNA-bound models, suggesting it may be targeted in a dimeric or trans-ubiquitination context not captured by either model.
+TRIM56 has experimentally established K347 (murine K335) as the monoubiquitination site that promotes cGAS dimerization on DNA [10].
+However, **no study has mapped the TRIM41 ubiquitination site on cGAS** [11].
+In our apo-state quaternary model, **K315 is the only lysine geometrically accessible** to the TRIM41 RING-E2~Ub catalytic center, while K347 remains >50 Å away in both apo and DNA-bound conformations.
+K347 may be targeted in a dimeric or trans-ubiquitination context not captured by our model, or TRIM41 may recognize a different lysine in the DNA-bound state.

 ### 3.4 Reconciling the Computational-Experimental Paradox